 |Mobile App Developer||$24,000||$85,000||$48,000||$108,500||$58,500||$140,000|

-According to the compensation metrics collected by my team from Salary Expert and Glassdoor, the average Slovak developers’ salary rates are approximately 3-4 times lower than the ones provided in the US.
-When it comes to job positions, QA Engineers have the smallest annual wages: Slovakia ($20K – $47K) and the US ($72K – $118K), while Data Engineers receive the highest remunerations: Slovakia ($26K – $61K) and the USA ($97K – $160K).
+According to the compensation metrics collected by my team, the average Slovak developers’ salary rates are approximately 3-4 times lower than the ones provided in the US.
+When it comes to job positions, QA Engineers have the smallest annual wages: Slovakia ($20K – $47K) and the USA ($72K – $118K), while Data Engineers receive the highest remunerations: Slovakia ($26K – $61K) and the USA ($97K – $160K).

 Guideline to Hire Slovak Software Developers